gvwilson/thirdbit/src/fiction/bear/index.md

 *Let's go back,* she mind-spoke, patting her cloud.

 *At the same moment,
-a few gallops downriver from Ghorahj, a flat-bottomed skiff slid up to the raccoons' barge.
+a few gallops downriver from Ghohraj, a flat-bottomed skiff slid up to the raccoons' barge.
 A rough-looking man stepped onto the barge and pried open the side of an oversized crate.
 The horse that had been hidden inside stepped uncertainly into the light.